Your Ego Isn't the Problem. It's Just Doing Its Job.

 Here's something that took me a while to really get: your ego isn't trying to ruin your relationships at work.
 It's trying to keep you alive.

-Buddhism has a really useful take on all of this.
+Buddhism has a useful take on all this.
 It doesn't treat the ego as a thing you have; it treats it as a process, a habit of mind that keeps looping.
-The Pali word is atta, this sticky sense of "I" that clings to every experience.
+The Pali word is atta, "self."
+What Buddhism notices is how readily that sense of self attaches itself to every experience.
 The practice of anatta (non-self) isn't about erasing yourself.
-It's about seeing clearly that the "me" getting defensive right now is a temporary mental event, not a fixed, fragile object that needs guarding.
+It's about seeing that the "me" getting defensive right now is a passing mental event, not a fixed, fragile object that needs guarding.

 When you catch that, even for a second, something loosens.